LeToNode/Play2.0-CN-doc/javaGuide/JavaTemplates.md

 </ul>
 ```

-Note that you can also declare reusable pure Scala blocks:
+Note that you can also declare reusable Scala code blocks:

 ```html
 @title(text: String) = @{